Delixx07/JumPedia/README.md

 > A 2D vertical platformer mobile game with an educational twist — built around UN Sustainable Development Goal 4 (Quality Education).

-Jump from platform to platform, collect knowledge, and unlock fun facts about education along the way.
+Jump from platform to platform, collect knowledge, and unlock AI-generated science fun facts along the way.

 ---

 ## What is JumPedia?

 JumPedia is a Flutter-based mobile game that blends **arcade-style platforming** with **educational micro-content**.
-The character is a friendly 3D mascot wearing a graduation cap bounces upward across procedurally placed platforms while the player collects books and avoids obstacles.
-Every **100 points** the player earns, the game pauses to reveal an SDG 4 fun fact, which is then saved to the player's personal collection in the cloud.
+A friendly 3D mascot (Lumi) wearing a graduation cap bounces upward across procedurally placed platforms while the player collects books and dodges a "lazy-thinking AI" robot.
+Every **300 points**, the game pauses to reveal a science fun fact — **generated in real time by Google Gemini AI** — which is then saved to the player's personal collection in the cloud.

 The result is a casual game loop where progression is measured **not just in score, but in knowledge collected**.
+The "lazy-thinking AI" obstacle reinforces the theme: rely on AI to think for you and you lose — keep learning and thinking for yourself to win.

 ---